Exclusive: Gray Television in $8.5 billion bid to acquire Tegna - sources

 Only 67% of U.S. households still have traditional pay-TV subscriptions, according to a PwC report published last year.
 The decline in traditional viewership has led to a wave of consolidation as companies compete for viewers.

-Last year, Nexstar Media Group Inc acquired Tribune Media Company for $7.2 billion, including debt, while Sinclair Broadcast Group Inc acquired Walt Disney Co’s 21 regional sports networks for $10.6 billion, including debt.
+Last year, Nexstar Media Group Inc (NXST.O) acquired Tribune Media Company for $7.2 billion, including debt, while Sinclair Broadcast Group Inc (SBGI.O) acquired Walt Disney Co’s (DIS.N) 21 regional sports networks for $10.6 billion, including debt.

-Tegna, a spinoff of Gannett Co Inc’s broadcasting and digital arm, runs 62 television stations in 51 U.S. markets, and reaches 39% of television households in the United States.
+Tegna, a spinoff of Gannett Co Inc’s (GCI.N) broadcasting and digital arm, runs 62 television stations in 51 U.S. markets, and reaches 39% of television households in the United States.
 Atlanta-based Gray Television operates in 93 television markets and covers about 24% of U.S. television households.

 Gray is generally present in smaller markers and Tegna is present in larger markets, making their combination complementary and more likely to be approved by regulators, one of the sources said.